mauserrifle/simresults/README.md

 methods (yet).
 Most likely they will never be needed as there's no use case you actually would want to change values after reading out all data.

-### Always "Race" session

-GTR, GTL, F1 challenge always show session RACE.
-Theres no session type in these log files

 ### Laps missing

 Logs tend to miss lap data on all games.
 Check the logs.

+### Marked as RACE session while it's not

+The Race 07 reader detects qualify if all drivers are DNF.
+There's no session type in these log files.
+This detection might be false in some cases.

 ### Date is not right of session